 This Hungarian goulash recipe uses traditional ingredients that are slowed cooked in the slower cooker until the meat becomes tender and the stock has developed flavour.
-It takes a long time to breakdown collagen in tough cuts of beef that are used in goulash, which is why the slow cooker is so ideal for this recipe.
+It takes a long time to break down collagen in tough cuts of beef used in goulash, which is why the slow cooker is ideal for this recipe.

-So Why Not Use Lean Cuts of Beef instead?
+Why Not Use Lean Cuts of Beef Instead?

 The collagen in tougher meats plays a crucial role in developing a rich stock.
 When slow cooking, collagen in meat is broken down into gelatine which thickens and adds richness to your stock.
 Therefore there is no need for additional thickeners like flour or cornstarch.

-This slow cooked Hungarian goulash has a rich spiced taste with a depth of different flavours.
-It has a mild sweetness from the pork fat, paprika and red pepper and a richness from the browned onions, beef shin and stock.
+This slow-cooked Hungarian goulash has a rich spiced taste with a depth of different flavours.
+It has a mild sweetness from the pork fat, paprika and red pepper and richness from the browned onions, beef shin and stock.
 This richness and sweetness is then balanced out with fresh herbs and tender vegetables.

 Anytime!
 This recipe is delicious and eaten all year around.
 I personally like to cook this on a weekend when I can spare 20 minutes of prep time in the morning.
-Then its great, I just let it cook away with no worries about needing to make lunch or dinner later that day.
+Then it’s excellent; I just let it cook away with no worries about needing to make lunch or dinner later that day.